 - A “vector” is any animal or organism capable of transmitting the causative agent of human or animal disease or capable of producing human discomfort or injury, including mosquitoes, flies, mites, ticks, or other arthropods.
 D.C.
 Official Code § 8-2131.01(6).

 - A “public health nuisance” is any property, including water, that supports the development, attraction, or harborage of vectors; any property that has a vessel, container, or other structure holding water that provides a breeding place for vectors; or any activity that supports the development, attraction, or harborage of vectors, or that facilitates the introduction or spread of vectors.
 D.C.
 Official Code § 8-2131.01(5).

-- “Abate” means to eliminate a public health nuisance, or to reduce the degree or intensity of a public health nuisance.
+- “Abate” is to eliminate a public health nuisance, or to reduce the degree or intensity of a public health nuisance.
 D.C.
 Official Code § 8-2131.01(1).

 13.2.2 Prohibited Activities – Tires

-As tires play a prominent role in the breeding and harboring of vectors such as mosquitoes, certain activities are prohibited in relation to tires.
-The following are prohibited:
+Tires play a prominent role in the breeding and harboring of vectors such as mosquitoes; therefore, the following activities are prohibited:

 - Causing or allowing the open dumping of tires;